 We can also find a state that is entangled with respect to all three notions that are investigated in this section.
 For example, the following three-mode state, using Eq. \eqref{eq:chiStateTwoBosons}, satisfies our demands:

 As described above, $|\chi^{(2)}\rangle$ [Eq. \eqref{eq:chiStateTwoBosons}] is particle-entangled with respect to both discussed options.
-Furthermore, factoring the zeroth mode already fails since the remaining two-mode vectors $|1,0\rangle_\mathrm{Fock}$ and $|0,2\rangle_\mathrm{Fock}$ are linearly independent, resulting in a Schmidt rank larger than one that would be required for factorizability.
+Furthermore, factoring the zeroth mode already fails since the remaining two-mode vectors $|1,0\rangle_\mathrm{Fock}$ and $|0,2\rangle_\mathrm{Fock}$ are linearly independent, resulting in a Schmidt rank larger than one.